8 Ways To Improve Academic Results Through Social and Emotional Learning (SEL)

 SIX: Include students in decision making about the running of the class.
 Discuss issues such as keeping the classroom tidy, how to make the classroom operate more smoothly, get feedback from students about how they enjoy your lessons and how effective they are.

 SEVEN: Positively reinforce students by giving them specific feedback about social and emotional skills they are using effectively.

 EIGHT: When discussing stories and biographies refer to the characters’ behaviour in relation to social and emotional skills.

 eg Analyse decision making by examining a character’s behaviour, ‘How was Franklin the turtle’s decision apologise to his friend a good one?’ or ‘Why was Hamlet’s decision a poor one?’

-Social and emotional learning is not just another subject schools must teach; it is an essential ingredient in the development of citizens prepared to face the challenges of the 21st Century.
+Social and Emotional Learning is no just another subject schools must teach.
+It is an essential ingredient in the development of citizens prepared to face the challenges of the 21st Century

 Effective social and emotional learning increases academic results, improves learning and prepares young people for life.